mutonix/pyramidinfer/README.md

 **Generation Stage**
 - `gen_recent_ratio`: The ratio of the recent tokens not to be compressed and be used to find PvCs in the generation stage.
 - `gen_decay_ratio`: The decay ratio of gradually reducing the context length as the layer goes deeper in the generation stage.
-It is a little different from the prefill stage, which can be checked in [here](https://github.com/mutonix/pyramidinfer/blob/9589c02151c3f6054bf569012f8e24ab7037616f/models/modeling_llama_pyramidinfer.py#L820).
+It is a little different from the prefill stage, which can be checked in [here](https://github.com/mutonix/pyramidinfer/blob/9589c02151c3f6054bf569012f8e24ab7037616f/models/modeling_llama_pyramidinfer.py#L824).
 - `gen_decay_strategy`: The strategy to decay the context length in the generation stage.
 It can be `linear` or `cosine`.
 - `exceed_length_to_compress`: The threshold to compress the additional generated tokens.
 If the number of generated tokens exceeds this threshold, we will compress the additional generated tokens.
+- `gen_compress_ratio`: If the number of additional generated tokens exceeds the threshold above, we will compress the additional generated tokens by this ratio.

 ## Citation